 Actions that Sea Port is Undertaking

-Sea Port is increasingly sourcing from Black Tiger Prawn processors that achieved BAP (Best Aquaculture Practices) one star and from farms that are moving toward two and three star certifications.
-Sea Port also sources from smaller artisanal family shrimp farmers and by doing so economically helps improve their lives.
+Sea Port is increasingly sourcing from Black Tiger Prawn farms that have achieved BAP (Best Aquaculture Practices) two star certification and from farms that are moving toward similar sustainability certification schemes.
+Sea Port also sources from smaller artisanal family shrimp farmers and by doing so economically helps improve their lives enabling them to move forward to improve their farming practices.
 Sea Port is a Governing Member of the Global Aquaculture Alliance and as such has helped support the advancement of sustainable shrimp aquaculture on a worldwide basis and as a member of the NFI Shrimp Council has promoted the consumption of responsibly farmed shrimp as part of a diverse seafood diet (shrimp is the #1 consumed seafood in the U.S.).
-Sea Port believes that, in aggregate, choosing from a diverse variety of seafood is better for sustaining the world’s seafood resources and that Farmed Black Tiger Shrimp should be a part of this variety.
+Sea Port believes that, in aggregate, choosing from a diverse variety of seafood is better for sustaining the world’s seafood resources and that Farmed Black Tiger Prawns should be a part of this variety.

 We created the sustainability assessments for each of our seafood items in order to reveal the existing and potential environmental impacts and risks that are associated with producing them for human consumption.
 This allowed us to establish the starting position for each of our seafood items along our progressive Go Blue Seafood Sustainability Spectrum.
 These assessments are only a single snapshot in time and because of this, we will continue to assess and update the critical sustainability needs associated with our supply sources and issue updates to the Go Blue Seafood Sustainability Spectrum as needed.
 There is a growing global awareness for the need to assure the sustainability of farmed and wild caught seafood and because of this; all around the world positive changes are rapidly occurring at all levels of the seafood supply chain.
 We will continue to spread this growing awareness and work with our many industry partners to improve the sustainability of all seafood, which we believe is the ideal protein of choice to feed an ever growing world population.
 Our Go Blue Seafood Sustainability Spectrum serves as our compass and yardstick as we strive to move all our products forward to becoming more sustainable.
 Please join us in this committed quest and Catch Our Wave® to sustainability by choosing a diverse variety of responsibly produced seafood as part of your diet.